 This course requires students to translate a visual concept into a design for the stage using the principles of composition and the basic elements of design and communicate that design both orally and visually.
 Emphasis is placed on the following areas of design: scenic, lighting, and costume.
 Secondary emphasis will be on make-up stage properties, projections, sound design, and the use of computers in the theatre.
 Work on technical crews for the department's production is required.

-THE 102 Acting I (3-3) 3 credits
+THE 102 Acting I: Introduction to Acting (0-6) 3 credits